 Furthermore, as part of our commitment to the green agenda, during the 2020 OPT Awards, we introduced the new Green Award.
 The Green Award recognises the importance of sustainability within the heritage industry and is awarded to the entry (from any category) that best exhibits these qualities.
 In 2020, the recipient of the Green Award was Wadham College's Dorothy Wadham Building which was recognised for its clear agenda for sustainable design and architectural contribution to Iffley Road.

-As we look towards the 2021 COP26 Conference in Glasgow, it is also important to note the effects that COVID-19 has had on society and sustainable living.
+As we look towards the 2021 COP26 Conference in Glasgow and the G7 Climate Summit in Cornwall, it is also important to note the effects that COVID-19 has had on society and sustainable living.
 During the pandemic, most of us were forced to create more sustainable habits, such as buying locally, and travelling less.
 During this time, OPT resolved to keep our green spaces open for everyone to use, and produced a series of self-guided walks to help connect people with nature and the outdoors.
 These walks proved hugely successful, particularly during lockdown, and we intend to produce more as we move forward.